polkadot-js/apps/README.md

 ## tutorials

 Looking for tutorials to get started?
-Look at [examples](examples/README.md) for a step-by-step guide to warning the API and Components to display some information.
+Look at [examples](examples/README.md) for a step-by-step guide to using the API and Components to display some information.